prci-jnu/visualfusion-tutorial-icpr2022/index.md

 According to the different processing stages for fusion, visual fusion can be classified into three categories: data-level fusion, feature-level fusion and decision-level fusion.
 Data-level fusion directly performs the fusion process on the raw data sources.

 Then, feature extraction and decision-making are performed on the obtained fused data.
 It is the basic fusion model with less loss of information and is widely investigated in the community.
 Typical frameworks include the multi-scale transform, sparse representation, sub-space, deep learning and hybrid.
 For all of them, whether explicit or implicit, the fusion process can be generally concluded as four steps:
-* (1) transform the source data into a different representation;
+* (1) Transform the source data into a different representation;
-* (2) extract the features from the representations to measure the activity level;
+* (2) Extract the features from the representations to measure the activity level;
-* (3) design the specific fusion rule;
+* (3) Design the specific fusion rule;
-* (4) inversely transform the fused representation into the fused result.
+* (4) Inversely transform the fused representation into the fused result.

 Feature-level fusion is conducted on the feature vectors, which are able to compress the considerable data amount, facilitating the real-time processing.
 Common methods contain the K- nearest neighbour, cluster compression, neural network and so on.
 Decision-level fusion is conducted at the highest abstraction level, fusing the decisions made by each sensor in the fusion centre, which is directly targeted at the decision objectives.
 Such processing methods are of the lowest precision, but are robust to interference with low computation cost.
 Dempster-Shafer evidence theory, Bayesian estimation and expert system are representative frameworks for decision-level fusion.
 After achieving the fused results, performance evaluation should be conducted in a subjective and objective way.